 The eight and ninth videos describe the game in detail AND spend a significant amount of time making the case that WeaponizedChess is a more faithful analog of modern conflict than regular chess.

-The tenth video describes the various scenarios (pre-built starting game boards) that are available when you play the game (assuming you buy a version which supports loading files).
+The tenth video describes the various scenarios (pre-built starting game boards) that are available when you play the game.
 The use of the phrase "Deep Blue" is intended to be humorous and falls under fair use.